 UNISYS ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Unisys and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Unisys (“Unisys” or the “Company”) (NYSE: UIS) in the United States District Court of the Eastern District of Pennsylvania on behalf of all persons and entities who purchased or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Unisys ("Unisys" or the "Company") UIS in the United States District Court of the Eastern District of Pennsylvania on behalf of all persons and entities who purchased or otherwise acquired Unisys securities between August 3, 2022 and November 7, 2022, both dates inclusive (the "Class Period").
 Investors have until January 10, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.